StephenBrennanDataScience/StephenBrennanDataScience.github.io/README.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.

+Welcome to my personal github page.
+I'm a Non-Life Actuarial Consultant with a background in Theoretical Physics and Maths.

+I have an interest in Data Science and I regularly get involved in small projects in order to try and improve my skill set.
+I've created this site in order to familiarise myself with GitHub, and to publish some of the more interesting projects I've worked on.